CyclotomicFields/cyclotomic/README.md

 The actual benchmark run is kind of arbitrary and will be documented here more thoroughly.
 Basically some dot products.

+You can also run the benchmark for our library, to compare, using the `cyclobench` program.
+TODO: document this some more.

 #### Contributors